A Whale of a Change: 5 of the Key Changes DFO Proposes to Canada’s Fisheries Act

 By Daniel Watt, at McInnes Cooper

 Note: On June 21, 2019, Bill C-68, An Act to Amend the Fisheries Act and other Acts in consequence, took effect.
+We originally published this Legal Update on February 9, 2018.

 On February 6, 2018, Bill C-68, An Act to amend the Fisheries Act and other Acts in consequence, introduced by Minister of Fisheries, Oceans and Canadian Coast Guard (DFO), Dominic Leblanc, received first reading in the House of Commons.
 If enacted, Bill C-68 will amend Canada’s Fisheries Act in a number of significant ways.
 As with most fisheries regulation changes, few amendments will be universally welcome.
 How stakeholders receive the Bill will depend on their perspective: fish and seafood industry participants, even those in the same fishery, are rarely homogenous; science and conservation groups will welcome the return of environmental protections and more robust project approval processes; and project proponents will wait cautiously to see how the new processes will play out.